How to Get to Auschwitz From Krakow

 Bus to Auschwitz| ©Sivi Steys

-If you prefer to buy tickets to Auschwitz on your own and visit at your own pace, you can also get there by public bus, as there are several bus lines running from the centre of Kraków.
+If you prefer to buy tickets to Auschwitz on your own and visit at your own pace, you can also get there by public bus, as there are several bus lines that run from the centre of Kraków.

 For just over 5€ and within an hour you will have reached Oświęcim, where you can choose between stopping at the Museum or at the Concentration Camp directly (there are also buses that connect the two points, in case you decide to visit the museum first and then visit the extermination camp).